schoetbi/TTrack/README.md

 ### Begin a task

-To start a task enter ``ttrack projA/task-123``.
+To start a task enter ``ttrack begin projA/task-123``.
 This command assumes that the starting time is "NOW".
-If you want to entere an explicit time you can do so by entering  ``ttrack projA/task-123 <date>``.
+If you want to entere an explicit time you can do so by entering  ``ttrack begin projA/task-123 <date>``.

 For the start date (as well as all other places where ttrack needs to have a date) TTrack tries to detect the formt how you enter the date and time.
 For example
 TTrack detects ``11-03-2011`` as the 3rd November 2011.
 If you enter ``03.11.2001`` the date is also the thrid of November 2011 but in the German format.